Fox River (Illinois River tributary): Illinois

-The Fox River in Downtown Batavia facing north and the Peace Bridge.

 The river enters Illinois where it widens into a large area of interconnected lakes known as the Chain O'Lakes.
 Fox Lake is the largest village in this area.
 From the chain, the river flows generally southward for 118 mi, until it joins the Illinois River at Ottawa.
 Illinois towns and communities that are on the Fox River include (from north to south): Fox Lake, Johnsburg, McHenry, Holiday Hills, Island Lake, Burtons Bridge, Port Barrington, Cary, Fox River Grove, Algonquin, Carpentersville, West Dundee, East Dundee, Elgin, South Elgin, St. Charles, Geneva, Batavia, North Aurora, Aurora, Montgomery, Oswego, Yorkville, Plano, Millington, Sheridan and Ottawa.
 Collectively, the area surrounding the Fox River is known as the Fox Valley.
 Around 1 million people live in this area.

 Native American tribes that lived near the Fox River included the Potawatomi, Sauk and Meskwaki tribes.

 The Fox River has 15 dams, including McHenry Dam, which raises the river slightly to maintain depth in the Chain O'Lakes in northern Illinois, the Montgomery Dam and the Dayton Dam, a hydroelectric dam near Ottawa.
 In September 2023, the United States Army Corps of Engineers issued a draft report recommending the removal of nine of these dams for environmental reasons.

 In the winter, bald eagles can be found nesting along the banks.

 Early in the history of Illinois, the Fox River provided water for the Illinois and Michigan Canal via a feeder canal, allowing the canal to pass over the Fox River on an aqueduct.

-The Fox River watershed encompasses 1720 square miles in Illinois.
+The Fox River watershed encompasses 1720 sqmi in Illinois.